How to evaluate the maxillary sinus with ultrasound for the presence of fluid

 Traditional outpatient diagnosis of acute rhinosinusitis frequently results in overuse of antibiotics.
 IMBUS of the maxillary sinus is specific for clinically important fluid, but may miss subtle abnormalities that are usually clinically unimportant.
 The ethmoid and frontal sinuses are challenging to image and are rarely abnormal in isolation.
 Beyond initial experience, the frontal sinus only needs to be examined when the maxillary sinus is normal and the patient has complaints of forehead discomfort.
 The absence of maxillary sinus fluid is a strong reason to avoid antibiotics in most patients.
 A negative ultrasound can also be reassuring to patients.
 However, a patient with fever, severe symptoms suggestive of sinusitis, but no maxillary fluid may need empiric antibiotics or a CT scan to look for isolated ethmoid, frontal, or sphenoid sinusitis.
-A few published studies, and the ANGMA clinic experience, indicate that ultrasound can reduce antibiotic use for sinusitis.
+A few published studies, including the ANGMA clinic experience (S. Med J. 2018;111:411-417), indicate that ultrasound can reduce antibiotic use for sinusitis.
 Only about ¼ of the ANGMA clinic patients with the possibility of sinusitis have fluid in the maxillary sinus.
 The presence of fluid does NOT differentiate between viral and bacterial disease, so the final antibiotic decision requires integration of ultrasound with the rest of the patient’s clinical findings.

 Below is a combination image showing the transverse views of a fully opacified right maxillary sinus with the CT scan on the left and the IMBUS on the right.
 The “V” or “U” shaped back wall is the distinctive appearance in the transverse view.
 In our experience, the back wall is 2.5–3.75 cm from the front wall in adults, depending on body size.